A NEW SHOP BUILDING FOR ALL CANNINGS?

 We will have to raise all the money needed from local fundraising and from securing a number of large grants.

-In order to secure grants from the National Lottery or major Charitable Trusts, it will be essential to demonstrate strong support within the local villages for this project.
-The community fund-raising target will form part of that, but we will also need to carry out surveys.
-We will also need to collect evidence about how the shop enriches the life of the village and the local community, how it supports those who are vulnerable or isolated and ways in which it provides a much-needed service for those who are dependent on it.
+In order to secure significant grants and funding, it is essential to demonstrate strong support within the local villages for this project.
+The community fund-raising target will form part of that..
+We are collecting evidence about how the shop enriches the life of the village and the local community, how it supports those who are vulnerable or isolated and ways in which it provides a much-needed service for those who are dependent on it.
 The 2020/21 Covid-19 crisis has clearly demonstrated the vital role the shop plays within the community.

 We welcome those who would like to come forward to offer time, skills or expertise to help us achieve this objective.

-To make a donation or offer help, please send a pledge to Gill Rawlinson, Chairperson, via gillsplace85@gmail.com
+To make a donation or offer help, please contact the shop at allcanningsshop@gmail.com.

 ALL CANNINGS COMMUNITY SHOP - UPDATE ON THE PROJECT TO REBUILD THE SHOP - May 2022